ToxicRabbitX0/Facebook-Mass-Report-/README.md

-# Facebook-Mass-Report-
+Here's an optimized version that is more professional and tailored for GitHub SEO:

+---

+# Social Media Mass Reporting Tool

-This powerful tool enables users to efficiently mass report social media accounts.
-It allows customization of the number of parallel processing threads and provides options for selecting the type of report to be filed against the targeted user.
+This powerful tool enables efficient mass reporting of social media accounts.
+It features customizable parallel processing threads, allowing users to maximize efficiency.
+Additionally, users can select the specific type of report to be filed against the targeted accounts, making it a versatile solution for enforcing platform rules.

-Contact me now  Telegram [@redomio_r](https://t.me/redomio_r)
+## Key Features:
+- **Multi-threading**: Customize the number of parallel processing threads to suit your needs.
+- **Report Customization**: Choose from various types of reports to address different violations.
+- **User-Friendly Interface**: Designed for easy use, even for those new to automation tools.

+### Get in Touch
+For more information or support, feel free to contact me on Telegram: [@redomio_r](https://t.me/redomio_r).